tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 First, as a medium for rewards and punishment in challenges, TON can implement a constant L2 monitoring system by stakers.
 Compared to traditional challenges, it is easier to design verification incentives because the protocol can flexibly adjust the expected payoffs for verification and non-verification for stakers.

-Additionally, fast withdrawal by stakers can mitigate the verifiers' dilemma.
+Additionally, fast withdrawal by stakers can mitigate the verifier's dilemma.
 This is because fast withdrawal transactions are unlikely to benefit from the verification by other verifiers.
 In other words, stakers who provide liquidity for fast withdrawals are motivated to carry out verification because of the harsher punishment for non-verification.

 # 5. Validity Proof